Phippsaurus/ct_parser_generator/README.md

 power of _C++_ constant evaluation.
 The transition table is generated through template magic at compile time, so there is no extra generator necessary.

+### Trivial symbol types

-[main](./src/main.cpp) contains an example implementation that uses the parser for the classic example of a language of parenthesized addition.
+The [expression parser](./src/expression_parser_main.cpp) contains an example implementation that uses the parser for the classic example of a language of parenthesized addition.
+All symbols are trivially constructible and can be collected in a variant which provides the best performance.

+### Complex symbol types

+The [json parser](./src/json_parser_main.cpp) represents the different JSON value types through a common base class, which is necessary to represent recursive types.
+The use of `std::unique_ptr` prohibits collecting the symbols into one `std::variant`, so indirection through a common base class is required.
+This is less performant, but more flexible.
+If all symbol types inherit from `symbol`, this parser variant is constructed.

-## Building
+# Building

 To build the project in debug configuration.